 Test Results

 If you do not hear anything about your results (blood, urine, swab, x-ray etc), please assume these are normal or stable.
+We recommend you look on the NHSapp to check for recent any tests if you would like to see the full results.

-Blood/urine/swab results are available on the NHSapp or your online account as soon as they are filed, this does not always mean that the requesting clinician has seen the result.
+Blood/urine/swab results that we have arranged are available on the NHSapp or your online account as soon as they are filed, this does not always mean that the requesting clinician has seen the result.
 If there is any abnormality that might need action, you will be contacted in due course but please allow time for the requesting clinician to action this (they may have been off on leave/day off).
 It is important to take in to context your medication, symptoms and the reason for the test - hence why it is often best for the clinician originally involved to decide the next steps.

 Text (SMS) is the standard way we communicate results (unless not consented to SMS or result needs further discussion).
 The results may come in batches, so you may receive more than one text over a number of days.
 Please make sure we have your up to date mobile phone number and your nominated pharmacy is up to date - you can change this on the NHSapp.
 If there is no mobile number on record or not appropriate to send an SMS, our reception team may contact you about a result.
 They might ask you to repeat a test or inform you that a prescription has been arranged.